fidenz-chim/web3js-raw/README.md

     * gasLimit - gas limit for the transaction
   * out params
     * a Promise
-* __prepareSignSend__ - Prepare and sign and send transactions to network
-  * in params
-    * contractABI - ABI of the contract
-    * contractAddress - current address of the contract
-    * functionName - name of the function to invoke - only to use in callback function to identify the response
-    * senderAddress - address of transaction sender (must have an ether balance)
-    * privateKey - private key of transaction sender
-    * params - data attributes of the Smart Contract function
-  * out params
-    * a Promise

-* __setProvider__ - set HTTP provider
 * __setProvider__ - set HTTP provider
   * in params
     * provider [https://ropsten.infura.io/__token__]